- What is optical imaging?

 - Optical imaging significantly reduces patient exposure to harmful radiation by using non-ionizing radiation, which includes visible, ultraviolet, and infrared light.
-These types of light generate images by exciting electrons without causing the damage that can occur with ionizing radiation used in some other imaging techniques.
-Because it is much safer for patients, and significantly faster, optical imaging can be used for lengthy and repeated procedures over time to monitor the progression of disease or the results of treatment.
+Because it is much safer than techniques that require ionizing radiation, like x-rays, optical imaging can be used for repeated procedures to monitor the progression of disease or the results of treatment.

-- Because it can obtain images of structures across a wide range of sizes and types, optical imaging can be combined with other imaging techniques, such as MRI or x-rays, to provide enhanced information for doctors monitoring complex diseases or researchers working on intricate experiments.
+- Optical imaging can be combined with other imaging techniques, such as MRI or x-rays, to provide enhanced information for doctors monitoring complex diseases or researchers working on intricate experiments.

 What types of optical imaging are there and what are they used for?

-Optical Coherence Tomography (OCT): Optical coherence tomography is a technique for obtaining sub-surface images such as diseased tissue just below the skin.
-OCT is a well-developed technology with commercially available systems now in use in a variety of applications, including art conservation and diagnostic medicine.
-For example, ophthalmologists use OCT to obtain detailed images from within the retina.
+Optical Coherence Tomography (OCT) is a technique for obtaining sub-surface images such as diseased tissue just below the skin.
+Ophthalmologists use OCT to obtain detailed images from within the retina.
 Cardiologists also use it to help diagnose coronary artery disease.

-Photoacoustic Imaging: During photoacoustic imaging, laser pulses are delivered to a patient’s tissues; the pulses generate heat, expanding the tissues and enabling their structure to be imaged.
-The technique can be used for a number of clinical applications including monitoring blood vessel growth in tumors, detecting skin melanomas, and tracking blood oxygenation in tissues.
+Photoacoustic Imaging delivers laser pulses to a patient’s tissues; the pulses generate heat, expanding the tissues and enabling their structure to be imaged.
+The technique can help monitor blood vessel growth in tumors, detect skin melanomas, and track blood oxygenation in tissues.

-Raman Spectroscopy: This technique relies on what is known as Raman scattering of visible, near-infrared, or near-ultraviolet light that is delivered by a laser.
-The laser light interacts with molecular vibrations in the material being examined, and shifts in energy are measured that reveal information about the properties of the material.
-The technique has a wide variety of applications including identifying chemical compounds and characterizing the structure of materials and crystals.
-In medicine, Raman gas analyzers are used to monitor anesthetic gas mixtures during surgery.
+Raman Spectroscopy relies on Raman scattering of visible, near-infrared, or near-ultraviolet light.
+The laser light interacts with molecular vibrations in the material, with shifts in energy revealing the material’s chemical properties.
+Applications include identifying chemical compounds and the structure of materials and crystals.
+During surgery, Raman gas analyzers are used to monitor the mixture of gases used for anesthesia.

 What are NIBIB-funded researchers developing in the area of optical imaging to improve biomedical research and medical care?